Seed Grant Award: Decolonizing Development

 Julie Franks, Sociomedical Sciences

-ICAP, inspired by the recent renewed focus on racism and injustice in the U.S., is proposing to turn such a critical lens on the work it does overseas.
-ICAP is proposing hosting a one-day workshop for ICAP staff based in New York on Decolonizing Development.
-This participatory workshop will engage ICAP employees in discussions on the concepts of race, privilege, and the colonial legacy of international development work.
-It is our expectation that in hosting this workshop for ICAP/New York staff, employees will be able to apply these concepts to their work to ensure ICAP’s programs are designed and implemented in a way that is cognizant of the intersection of issues of racism and equity and ICAP’s core public health work.
+ICAP, inspired by the recent renewed focus on racism and injustice in the U.S., was proposing to turn such a critical lens on the work it does overseas.
+ICAP was proposing hosting a one-day workshop for ICAP staff based in New York on Decolonizing Development.
+This participatory workshop engaged ICAP employees in discussions on the concepts of race, privilege, and the colonial legacy of international development work.
+It was our expectation that in hosting this workshop for ICAP/New York staff, employees were able to apply these concepts to their work to ensure ICAP’s programs are designed and implemented in a way that is cognizant of the intersection of issues of racism and equity and ICAP’s core public health work.

 This project was funded through the Addressing Racism: A Call to Action for Higher Education initiative of the Office of the Vice Provost for Faculty Advancement.